Hot tub: History

-In 737 A.D., Japan's first onsen opened near Izumo, Shimane, and centuries later, the first ryokan (inns) were built, offering food, accommodations, and soaking tubs called ofuro.
+In 737 CE, Japan's first onsen opened near Izumo, Shimane, and centuries later, the first ryokan (inns) were built, offering food, accommodations, and soaking tubs called ofuro.

-In ancient Rome, there were three types of baths: Baths at home (balnea), private baths (balnea privata), and public baths (balnea publica).
-The practice of bathing was so engrained that the Roman legions, during their long occupations in foreign lands, built their own baths at mineral and thermal springs in the newly conquered lands.
-Examples are found all over Europe.
+In ancient Rome, there were three types of baths: baths at home (balnea), private baths (balnea privata), and public baths (balnea publica).
+The practice of bathing was so ingrained that Roman legions built their own baths at mineral and thermal springs in newly conquered lands, examples of which still exist across Europe.

-In the 1940s, hot tubs began to appear in the US, inspired by the Japanese ofuro.
+In the 1940s, hot tubs began to appear in the U.S., inspired by the Japanese ofuro.
 Hydrotherapy pumps were introduced by Jacuzzi.
-Fiberglass shell hot tubs appeared around 1970 and were soon superseded by cast acrylic shells.
+Fiberglass shells for hot tubs appeared around 1970 and were soon superseded by cast acrylic shells.